Jeb Bush: 1998 election bid

-In 1998, Bush defeated his Democratic opponent, Lieutenant Governor Buddy MacKay, by over 418,000 votes (2,191,105; 55 percent to 1,773,054; 45 percent) to become Governor of Florida.
+In 1998, Bush defeated his Democratic opponent, Lieutenant Governor Buddy MacKay, by over 418,000 votes (2,191,105; 55% to 1,773,054; 45%) to become Governor of Florida.
 He campaigned as a "consensus-building pragmatist".
 Simultaneously, his brother, George W. Bush won a re-election victory for a second term as Governor of Texas, and they became the first siblings to govern two states simultaneously since Nelson and Winthrop Rockefeller governed New York and Arkansas from 1967 to 1971.

 In the 1998 election, Bush garnered 61 percent of the Hispanic vote and 14 percent of the African American vote.

 2002 re-election bid

 Bush was unopposed in the 2002 Republican gubernatorial primary, and in the general election he faced Democratic challenger Bill McBride.
 They met for two debates, in the most expensive Florida gubernatorial election yet.
 Voting went smoothly.
-Bush defeated McBride 56 percent to 43 percent, a greater margin of victory than in 1998.
+Bush defeated McBride 56% to 43%, a greater margin of victory than in 1998.

 Bush won 44 percent of the state's Jewish vote in the 2002 race.
 Bush also won the white female vote in the swing-voting battleground of Central Florida's I-4 corridor.
 However, he was not able to replicate the same success with African American voters (like he had earlier in 1998), winning only 8 percent of the African American vote.
 He became the first Republican governor of Florida to win re-election.